Search

 Why Skill Development?

 The employment rate in India, where over 12 million individuals join the labour market each year, is currently battling to increase.
 Unsurprisingly, the urban poor had the worst time recovering from pandemic-related hardships.
+The recent budget is also a hat-tip to the growing issue of urban educated unemployment.

 The development of skills is an essential tool for empowering today’s youngsters and securing their future.
 However, a sizable majority of young Indians lack vocational education– next to essential for securing a good job.

 The education system in India is making efforts to adequately adapt itself to the demands of the labour market.
-Nobody wants the youth don’t have to struggle to find employment opportunities.
+Nobody wants the youth to struggle to find employment opportunities.
 As of now, not a big portion of students—educated or not—have the necessary work skills.
 To close the gap, skill growth might be quite useful in this situation.

 Developing Skills for Socio-economic Growth: The Role of CSR Activities